GaetanLepage/phd-manuscript/sections/2_simulator/1_intro/0_index.typ

 Hence, an entire segment of the robotics #acr("DRL") community targets the problem of sim-to-real @zhao_sim--real_2021 @peng_sim--real_2018 @tan_sim--real_2018.
 This area encompasses the challenge of leveraging simulation while ensuring appropriate behavior and performance of the target physical system.
 These discrepancies are primarily due to differences between the simulator and the real-world environment.
-They can be modeling limitations, numerical imprecisions, unrealistic assumptions, etc.
+They can be modeling limitations, numerical imprecision, unrealistic assumptions, etc.
 In conclusion, simulation's many benefits come at some cost, which must be carefully accounted for when deploying #acr("RL") policies in the real world.